wp-plugins/wp-database-backup/readme.txt

 Tested up to: 3.9.1
 Stable tag: trunk

-WP Database Backup plugin helps you to create Database Backup and Restore Database Backup easily on single click.Manual or automated backups And also store database backup on safe place- dropbox,FTP,Email
+WP Database Backup plugin helps you to create Database Backup and Restore Database Backup easily on single click.Manual or automated backups.

 == Description ==